Protecting the guarantor

 How responsible is the borrower?

-Generally the guarantor is a close family member who knows the borrower well.
 Should they have any concerns about the responsibility or financial stability of the borrower, then we don’t recommend that they enter into this arrangement.
-If their relationships, finances and employment are all steady, then the guarantor risk is significantly reduced.

 A handy hint: Ask the borrower for 3 months statements for their main cheque account.
 This will allow you to assess if they are good at handling money and can deal with a large financial commitment.

-Insurance / Financial buffer
+Insurance / financial buffer

-- Income Protection Insurance
+- Income Protection Insurance.

-- Life / Total & Permanent Disability Insurance
+- Life / Total & Permanent Disability Insurance.

-- Loan Protection Insurance
+- Loan Protection Insurance.

 In addition, we recommend that the borrower aim to keep $10,000 in their loan account as available redraw.
 This can be drawn down in an emergency or in the event of an unexpected major expense.